-A few factors and some cold hard facts suggest that pre-collections serve as more than just something to hold luxury shoppers over until they can shop designers' traditional collections.
-Primarily, this relatively new wave of staging of and emphasis on these collections.
-Sure, Chanel has globe-trotted showing pre-collections everywhere from Dallas, Texas to Singapore to Versailles and everywhere in between and shows nearly 100 looks in these pre-season collections, and Dior is also no stranger to showing on location.
-It showed its most recent Pre-Fall collection in Tokyo, after all.
-But this isn't average.
-Prada, which shows its women's pre-collections in Milan intertwined with its menswear, is likely not even the norm, but is in on a trend.
-Additionally, designers’ desires to allow the inter-seasonal collections to stand by themselves much like their traditional collections is significant.
+A few factors and some cold hard facts suggest that pre-collections serve as more than just something to hold brands' clients over until they can shop designers' traditional collections.
+In furtherance of this relatively new wave of staging of and emphasis on these collections, designers are increasingly positioning these inter-seasonal collections as stand-alone collections much like their traditional collections, which is is significant.
 For instance, Kris Van Assche spoke of Dior Homme's Autumn collection, saying: "It is no longer like a pre-collection; it’s a freestanding collection with its own story."

-Still yet, some suggest that these in-between collections are important, as they designers to experiment with new ideas.
+Still yet, some suggest that these in-between collections are important opportunities for designers to experiment with new ideas.
 As Vogue Australia noted not too long ago, "The presentation of pre-collections are usually more conservative and intimate, and designers can gauge interest from critics and buyers for previously untested design concepts and explore burgeoning ideas."
-And while this is true, it seems the most significant strength that comes from pre-collections is how they affect a brand's bottom line.

-However, with the rise of pre-collections and the corresponding media attention, and the benefits it provides for designers' bottom lines, also comes criticism that these potentially excessive collections merely add to the already demanding fashion calendar for designers, as well as add yet another event to an already packed schedule for fashion press.
+With the rise of pre-collections and the corresponding media attention, and the benefits these collections provide for designers' bottom lines, also comes criticism that these potentially excessive collections merely add to the already demanding fashion calendar for designers, as well as add yet another event to an already packed schedule for fashion press.
 Consider also, of course, the widespread disregard of journalistic ethics standards and Federal Trade Commission guidelines by both brands and publications, whose editors are whisked off to these locales to cover the event - almost always on the brand's dime.